TypeStrong/typedoc/site/tags/ignore.md

 **Tag Kind:** [Modifier](../tags.md#modifier-tags)

-Reflections marked with the `@hidden` tag will be removed from the documentation.
+Reflections marked with the `@ignore` tag will be removed from the documentation.
-It is equivalent to the `@ignore` JSDoc tag.
+It is equivalent to the `@hidden` tag.

 ## Example